A frequency-independent bound on trigonometric polynomials of Gaussians and applications: Proof of Theorem

 Note that since any two cubes in $\Gamma$ are at least $L \eps$ away from each other, $\sigma \in \mathfrak{S}_1$ implies $\qQ_{\sigma} \subset \sS_{2n}$, and $\sigma \in \mathfrak{S}_2$ implies $\qQ_{\sigma} \subset \sS_{2n}^{c}$.
 For the sum over $\mathfrak{S}_1$, we have

 Since $\qQ_{\sigma} \subset \sS_{2n}$ for $\sigma \in \mathfrak{S}_1$, by Lemma~\ref{le:singleton_bound}, we have

-where in the first inequality we have enlarged the domain of integration to all $\vec{x}$ and $\vec{y}$ so that the term on the right hand side is exactly the $2n$-th moment of an integral, and used hypercontractivity estimates in the second inequality to control the $2n$-th moment by its second moment.
+where in the first inequality we have enlarged the domain of integration to all $\vec{x}$ and $\vec{y}$ so that the term on the right hand side is exactly the $2n$-th moment of an integral.
 The sum is taken over $k_1$, $k_2$ in the range of the statement.
+Note that the integral

+lives in the first $\big(2(m_1\vee m_2)+2\big)$-th Wiener chaos space.
+Then by hypercontractivity estimates (see \cite[Section~1.4.3]{Nua06}), we have

+where $J_n$ is the projection on the $n$-th Wiener chaos space and the last inequality follows from the $L^2$-orthogonality of the Wiener chaos.
 This gives the first term on the right hand side of \eqref{e:main_idea_1}.

 Now we turn to the sum in $\mathfrak{S}_2$.
 By H\"older and Minkowski inequalities and that $\qQ_{\sigma} \subset \sS_{2n}^{c}$ for $\sigma \in \mathfrak{S}_2$, we get